 Rob is the cofounder of AgFunder, an online venture capital platform investing in food and agriculture technology companies.
 Rob is a Forbes contributor and has also been published in TechCrunch, Harvard Business Review, Financial Post, and twice in Nature journals with over 300 citations across both publications.
 Rob has been invited to Chair, speak, and keynote at dozens of global conferences on food & agriculture, technology, and fintech.

 Global Growth & Business Development, Whole Foods Market

 Scott is a manager of Global Growth and Business Development team at Whole Foods Market.
 Our team oversees the Whole Foods Local Producer Loan Program as well as structuring win-win equity investments and partnerships with suppliers and operating partners of Whole Foods Market.
 Scott’s prior experience includes over 25 years of negotiating deals and growing companies in technology, retail and consumer product sectors as a venture capital Managing Director at Capital Southwest Corporation in Dallas and Triton Ventures in Austin, and as a corporate development manager at Vignette Software, The Hearst Corporation and organic superfoods company Nutiva.
 The journey has provided Scott the privilege of working with dozens of passionate and creative entrepreneurs.

 FoodBytes!
-Judges' Team Captain / Global Head of F&A Innovation, Rabobank
+Judges' Team Captain / Managing Director at Rabobank North America

 Manuel joined Rabobank in 1996 as a project manager in the Project Finance business in Mexico.
 In 2003, he was named Head of Credit and a year later became the Head of Credit and Legal.
 Prior to Rabobank, Manuel was the General Manager for six years at Gonzalez Guzman Alimentos, a diary and food distribution company.
 Manuel holds an MBA from Georgetown University.